Nicolas Gisin

-Nicolas Gisin (born 1952) is a Swiss physicist and professor at the University of Geneva working on the foundations of quantum mechanics, quantum information and communication.
+Nicolas Gisin (born 1952) is a Swiss physicist and professor at the University of Geneva, working on the foundations of quantum mechanics, quantum information, and communication.
 His work includes both experimental and theoretical physics.
-He has contributed work in the fields of experimental quantum cryptography and long distance quantum communication over standard telecom optical fibers.
-He also has co-founded ID Quantique, a company that provides quantum-based technologies.
+He has contributed work in the fields of experimental quantum cryptography and long-distance quantum communication over standard telecom optical fibers.
+He also co-founded ID Quantique, a company that provides quantum-based technologies.